Check If a String Contains Substring, Number & Letter in Bash

 Here, you can see the output has been printed successfully.
 Additionally, you can see some extra spaces with the defined substring, numbers, letters, and special characters for using the gsub function in the awk command.

-Method 07: Using “sed” Command for Checking String Contents
+7. Using “sed” Command for Checking String Contents

 Checking string contents with the sed command is a powerful way in bash scripting.
 You can search substrings, numbers, letters, and special characters from a large text file.
 It is available in all Unix-like operating systems like Ubuntu.
 In this example, I will show you how to use the ‘sed’ command to check string contents.
-Check the steps mentioned below to accomplish this task:
+Check the script mentioned below to accomplish this task:

 #!/bin/bash